neverinfamous/sqlite-mcp-server/README.md

 ## Notification System

-The Lite MCP Server includes a notification system for alerting about database issues:
+The SQLite MCP Server includes a notification system for alerting about database issues:

 ### Notification Types